-Corporate Partners - Partnerships must withhold on income distributions to all corporate partners, which are not registered with the Indiana Secretary of State, an amount reflecting the ultimate Indiana tax liability due by respective partners because of the partnership's activities.
+Corporate Partners - Partnerships must withhold on income distributions to all corporate partners that are not registered with the Indiana Secretary of State.
+This withholding must be an amount reflecting the ultimate Indiana tax liability due by respective partners because of the partnership's activities.